eslint/eslint/docs/rules/prefer-arrow-callback.md

-# Suggest using arrow functions for callbacks (prefer-arrow-callback)
+# Require using arrow functions for callbacks (prefer-arrow-callback)

 Arrow functions can be an attractive alternative to function expressions for callbacks or function arguments.